-- I.44.
+I.44.
 Storage casks equipped with liners should be designed to prevent the accumulation of water between the liner and the body of the cask.
-Storage vaults and silos should be provided with features to facilitate drainage or it should be demonstrated that the potential for water accumulation is not of concern, i.e. that decay heat generated by the stored fuel is sufficient to evaporate and drive off any accumulated water. - I.45.
+Storage vaults and silos should be provided with features to facilitate drainage or it should be demonstrated that the potential for water accumulation is not of concern, i.e. that decay heat generated by the stored fuel is sufficient to evaporate and drive off any accumulated water.

+I.45.
 If stacking is proposed for a dry fuel storage facility, the mechanical stability of the spent fuel and any cask or basket should be designed to withstand, without unacceptable structural deformation, the mass of a full stack.
-Static, impact and seismic loads should be considered in the design of spent fuel and casks or baskets. - I.46.
-Ease of access should be considered in the design to facilitate the transfer of spent fuel to or from storage positions in normal operation or during recovery operations after anticipated operational occurrences or accident conditions. - I.47.
-Casks should be designed in such a way as to provide stability and prevent them from tipping over. - I.48.
-The dry storage system area should be planned and the storage system itself effectively sealed such that unacceptable leakage of radionuclides and/or inert gases is prevented and ingress of water (moderator) and/or air is prevented. - I.49.
-The foundations of the dry storage area should be capable of withstanding the weight of the loaded spent fuel casks and the handling equipment without excessive settling and degradation. - I.50.
-The design of an open dry storage facility should be such as to provide for appropriate collection, monitoring and processing of surface runoff water. - I.51.
-Inclusion of a hot cell in the design of a dry storage facility should be considered to allow for unloading casks and subsequent repackaging of the fuel or repairs. - I.52.
-If a hot cell or other capabilities for unloading or repairs are not available, casks should be designed for maintenance or repair.
+Static, impact and seismic loads should be considered in the design of spent fuel and casks or baskets.

+I.46.
+Ease of access should be considered in the design to facilitate the transfer of spent fuel to or from storage positions in normal operation or during recovery operations after anticipated operational occurrences or accident conditions.

+Sufficient clearances should be provided in all directions and on all sides so as to provide the necessary access.

+I.47.
+Casks should be designed in such a way as to provide stability and prevent them from tipping over.

+I.48.
+The dry storage system area should be planned and the storage system itself effectively sealed such that unacceptable leakage of radionuclides and/or inert gases is prevented and ingress of water (moderator) and/or air is prevented.

+I.49.
+The foundations of the dry storage area should be capable of withstanding the weight of the loaded spent fuel casks and the handling equipment without excessive settling and degradation.

+I.50.
+The design of an open dry spent fuel storage facility should be such as to provide for appropriate collection, monitoring and processing of surface runoff water.

+I.51.
+Inclusion of a hot cell in the design of a dry spent fuel storage facility should be considered to allow for unloading the cask and subsequent repackaging of the fuel or repairs.

+I.52.
+If a hot cell or other capabilities for unloading or repairs are not available, the casks should be designed for maintenance or repair.
 Alternatively, they may be designed and maintained in order to enable their transport to a location where such facilities are available.